Compliance & Policy

 That leaves just 26 business days not only to make sure your organization is up-to-date with state and local election rules governing employee voting leave requirements, but also to communicate and coordinate your Election Day plans with employees in order to ensure the minimal disruption to your workflow.

-Below, we have compiled a list of relevant voting regulations by state as well as information about early voting that you can also share with employees and potentially reduce the number of absences concentrated on Election Day, as well.
+Below, we have compiled a list of relevant voting regulations by state as well as information about early voting that you can share with employees and potentially reduce the number of absences concentrated on Election Day, as well.

 The process of early voting has already begun in many places and will soon begin in many more, so let’s get to it.

-Alabama: Employees in Alabama that begin work less than 2 hours after polls open or end work less than 1 hour before polls are entitled to 1 hour of voting leave if they give reasonable notice.
+Alabama: Employees in Alabama that begin work less than 2 hours after polls open or end work less than 1 hour before polls close are entitled to 1 hour of voting leave if they give reasonable notice.
 There is no early voting in Alabama.

 Alaska: For employees that don’t already have at least 2 consecutive hours off duty when the polls are open on Election Day, employers are required to provide paid voting leave and allow as much time off as is reasonably necessary for employees to vote.
 The early voting window can differ in different districts but 15 days prior to Election Day is the norm.

-Arkansas: In Arkansas, employers are required to adjust employee’s work schedules on Election Day in order to enable employees to vote.
+Arkansas: In Arkansas, employers are required to adjust employees’ work schedules on Election Day in order to enable employees to vote.
 Early voting will begin 15 days prior to Election Day.

 Colorado: Employees that request voting leave and who do not already have 3 consecutive non-working hours during which the polls are open are entitled to paid voting leave.
 Employees can request that leave be at either the beginning or end of their shift, but employers can determine when leave is granted.
 Early voting begins in-person 15 days before Election Day in general, though there may be some variance between counties.